 Central New York, where I grew up, overachieves when it comes to cold weather seasons.
 I won’t even get started on winter, but I will take a few moments to ruminate on fall.

-In my 33 years I have amassed quite a few fall related memories.
+In my 33 years, I have amassed quite a few fall-related memories.
 First days of school, homecoming, pumpkin carving, leaf pile jumping – if these were the only things that had ever happened in fall, my memories from September thru November would be picturesque yet typical.

 Grief triggers are troubling because they open the floodgate for involuntary autobiographical memories.
 These are the memories that pop into your head without any effort on your part to recall them.
 They might hit you out of nowhere as you're driving down the street, sitting at your desk at work, or while you're microwaving popcorn.
-Many of these memories are innocuous while others, especially those associated with deceased loved ones, can leave you with a veritable range of feelings.
+Many of these memories are innocuous, while others, especially those associated with deceased loved ones, can leave you with a veritable range of feelings.

 Memories are where our loved ones continue to live after they're gone; this is why we hold onto objects that remind us of them and go to places where they feel near.
-True, when someone we love dies we are forevermore at risk of their memory triggering aftershocks of the pain.
+True, when someone we love dies, we are always at risk of their memory triggering aftershocks of the pain.
 But inversely, if we let them, such reminders may also fill us with warmth and comfort.
 In time you may even find that the very "grief triggers" that once caused you sadness now fill you with a sense of love and remembrance.